isabella232/website-27/docs/bebop/source/includes/_use_samples.md

 If you prefer to build directly from XCode, use the buildWithLocalSDK configuration to use your localy compiled libraries (see [go deeper](#go-deeper) to first compile your own SDK).

+**Please note that there are two targets in the iOS sample: SDKSample and SDKSampleForSkyController2.
+The first one is using *-lardiscoverywithouteacc* in its Other Linker Flags list and does not include the ExternalAccessory framework.
+However SDKSampleForSkyController2 uses *-lardiscovery* and includes ExternalAccessory framework.**

 ### Android

 **Use the precompiled SDK (hosted on JCenter)**:<br/>
 With Android Studio, open the settings.gradle located in `SDKSample/buildWithPrecompiledSDK`.